-NOTE: "Session" means the actual start date of each term (F1, F2, M4, etc.) per the academic calendar.
+NOTE: "Session" means the actual start date of each term (F1, F2, etc.) per the academic calendar.
 It is NOT the first date that the course meets in a session.

-Four-Week Winter Online, Five- Week Undergraduate and Eight- Week Graduate Accelerated Sessions Session Dates Tuition Refund Grade on Transcript End of Day 1 of Session (Self-Drop in JayWeb REQUIRED) 100% Course is dropped.
+4-Week Winter Online, 4-Week and 7-Week Undergraduate and 7-week and 8-Week Graduate Accelerated Sessions Session Dates Tuition Refund Grade on Transcript End of Day 1 of Session (Self-Drop in JayWeb REQUIRED) 100% Course is dropped.
 Course/Grade will not appear on transcript.
 Students drop themselves in JayWeb.
 Self-drop REQUIRED.
 No form needed.
 Day 2 through end of Day 5 of Session (Course Withdrawal Form REQUIRED) 50% Withdrawal.
 Course/W will appear on transcript.
 Students cannot drop in JayWeb.
 Course Withdrawal Form REQUIRED.
 After Day 5 of Session 0% Students are financially responsible for the course.
 Course/earned grade will appear on transcript.